 Moreover, the Assyrian state existed for long before its final culmination into the magnificent Neo-Assyrian Empire.
 In fact, according to most historians, their capital city of Ashur was founded sometime in the 3rd millennium BC, thus being even older (by centuries) than the great Babylonian king Hammurabi and his code.
-So without further ado, let us take a gander at ten facts you should know about the incredible Assyrians and their army (military system).
+So without further ado, let us take a gander at ten facts you should know about Assyria and the incredible Assyrian army (military system).

 1) The Assyrian paradox –

 During their zenith from 10th century BC to 7th century BC, the Assyrians controlled an enormous territory that extended from the borders of Egypt to the eastern highlands of Iran.
 Many historians perceive Assyria to be among the first ‘superpowers’ of the Ancient World.
-And quite paradoxically, the rise of Assyrian militarism and imperialism (from 15th century BC) mirrored their land’s initial vulnerability, as it laid inside the rough triangle defined between the cities of Nineveh, Ashur and Ardabil (all in northern Mesopotamia).
-Simply put, this terrain rich in its plump grain-lands was open to plunder from most sides, with potential risks being posed by the nomadic tribes, hill folks and even proximate competing powers.
-This in turn affected a reactionary measure in the Assyrian society – that led to development of an effective and well organized military system that could cope with the constant state of aggression, conflicts and raids (much like the Romans).
+And quite paradoxically, the rise of Assyrian militarism and imperialism (from 15th century BC) mirrored their land’s initial vulnerability, as it laid inside the rough triangle defined between the cities of Nineveh, Ashur and Arbil (all in northern Mesopotamia).
+Simply put, this terrain rich in its plump grain-lands was open to plunder from most sides, with potential risks being posed by the nomadic tribes, hill folks, and even proximate competing powers.
+This, in turn, affected a reactionary measure in the Assyrian society – that led to the development of an effective and well organized military system that could cope with the constant state of aggression, conflicts, and raids (much like the Romans).

-Such an intrinsic scope of military being tied with the economic well-being of a state, resulted in what can called a domino effect.
-So in a sense, while the Assyrians formulated their ‘attack is the best defense’ strategies, the proximate states became more war-like, thus adding to the list of enemies for the Assyrians to conquer.
+Such an intrinsic scope of the military being tied with the economic well-being of a state resulted in what can be called a domino effect.
+So in a sense, while the Assyrians formulated their ‘attack is the best defense’ strategies, the proximate states became more war-like, thus adding to the list of enemies for the Assyrian army to conquer.
 Consequently, when the Assyrians went on war footing, their military was able to absorb more ideas from foreign powers, which led to an ambit of evolution and flexibility (again much like the later Romans).
-These tendencies of flexibility, discipline and incredible fighting skills became the hallmark of the Assyrian armies that triumphed over most of the powerful Mesopotamian kingdoms in Asia by 8th century BC.
+These tendencies of flexibility, discipline and incredible fighting skills became the hallmark of the Assyrian army that triumphed over most of the powerful Mesopotamian kingdoms in Asia by 8th century BC.